OksanaLebedeva/Lesson2/Markdown_instruction.md

-git checkout [name] - swithch to branch (if used "master", then will switch to master copy) git log --graph - graph version of branches git merge [name] - which branch to merge with where you are git git branch -d [name] - delete branch git branch [new name] - create new branch
+git checkout [name] - swithch to branch (if used "master", then will switch to master copy) git log --graph - graph version of branches git merge [name] - which branch to merge with where you are git branch -d [name] - delete branch git branch [new name] - create new branch

 ## Links